 How You Can Help

 For all of these reasons, restoration and management of oak-dominated ecosystems is an essential goal in promoting biodiversity and managing wildlife in the Chicago region, but the conservation community needs your help to protect these delicate ecosystems.

 There are several regional tree care programs you can join and support, including Openlands TreeKeepers®.
 As a TreeKeeper, you will assist Openlands in the care of Chicago’s urban forest and oak tree population, you can adopt trees in the City of Chicago, and you can take a leadership role in caring for Chicago’s parks (and their respective trees).

 You can also join us at one of our community tree plantings or you can volunteer with your county’s forest preserve district to assist with restoration of natural areas.
-For instance, the McHenry County Conservation District has made oak ecosystem recovery a central aspect of their Natural Areas Protection Plan.
+For instance, the McHenry County Conservation District has made oak ecosystem recovery a central aspect of their Green Infrastructure Plan.
 Additionally, the Chicago Region Trees Initiative, a coalition dedicated to improving the health of our region’s forests, lists numerous ways to get involved with caring for trees.

 If you’re looking for other ways to explore oak ecosystems in the region, there are several places you can start.
 At the Openlands Lakeshore Preserve, many original remnants of oak woodland can still be found within the Preserve’s boundaries.
 Deer Grove Forest Preserve in suburban Palatine is home to a variety of ecosystems including some spectacular oak trees.
 You can also visit Hackmatack National Wildlife Refuge to see some of the most impressive oak savannas for yourself.